Injury Attorneys | Restoring LivesTM

 Binding-arbitration is an alternative dispute resolution method where the parties agree to have their legal dispute settled outside of court with an arbiter, who acts as judge and jury.
-Both sides submit their claims and defenses to the arbiter and the arbiter makes a decision regarding who is at fault, if anyone, and what the compensation should be.
+Both sides submit their claims and defenses to the arbiter, and the arbiter makes a decision regarding who, if anyone, is at fault and what the compensation should be.
 That decision is legally binding on both parties, meaning it is generally not appealable to a court.
 Arbitration is often quicker and cheaper than a full-blown lawsuit.

-On paper, this does not sound so bad.
+On paper, this process does not sound so bad.
 However, unlike a judge and jury, the arbiter is usually paid by the company forcing arbitration.
 Because the company decides who will be the arbiter, it has the ability to hire someone that is more likely to look at its arguments favorably.
-Also, because it is the company that does all the hiring, a truly neutral arbiter can be blacklisted if he or she does not reach a decision that the company believes is reasonable.
+Also, because it is the company that does all the hiring, a truly neutral arbiter can be blacklisted if they do not reach a decision that the company believes is reasonable.
 Thus, although not every arbiter is biased towards the hiring company, arbitration itself provides the company with a clear advantage over a consumer.

 Although General Mills retracted its binding-arbitration clause, other companies may assume the publicity risk of these terms for a greater legal advantage.
 Because these terms can be so easily hidden, it is important for consumers to be vigilant about what they agree to and hold companies accountable for their actions.
 Otherwise, the consumer could sign away their rights without even knowing it.